opensourceoptics/react-optics-diagrams/README.md

 # react-spot-diagram

-A React component for displaying spot diagrams from ray tracing in optical design.
+A React component for displaying spot diagrams from ray tracing for optical design.